 Villa Gella offers an authentic but luxurious experience in the wilderness of the Rhodope Mountains of Bulgaria, an area of outstanding physical beauty, steeped in history and culture.
-Nestling in the sleepy hamlet of Gela, the reputed birthplace of the legendary musician Orpheus, this restored six-bedroom villa, at an altitude of 1,700m, commands magnificent views of the surrounding mountains.
+Nestled in the sleepy hamlet of Gela, the reputed birthplace of the legendary musician Orpheus, this restored six-bedroom villa, at an altitude of 1,700m, commands magnificent views of the surrounding mountains.

 Surrounded by peaks and pristine lakes, nature reserves, deep canyons, historical sites, and close to Bulgaria's second largest ski resort Pamporovo, Villa Gella has something for everyone, depending on the season: hiking, horse riding, biking, skiing, bird and wild animal watching, exploring caves and traditional villages, discovering the area’s diverse heritage, haunting folk music and invigorating dance, or just relaxing and enjoying the tranquility of the mountains.
 Four of the nine Bulgarian UNESCO heritage sites are within visiting distance.